honest-hosting/caddy-sidekick/README.md

 ## Acknowledgements

-This project was originally inspired by FrankenWP and is designed specifically for Caddy web server with PHP/WordPress optimization in mind.
+This project was originally inspired by FrankenWP and it's Sidekick drop-in, and is designed specifically for Caddy web server with PHP/WordPress optimization in mind.